Overview

 Career Opportunities

-Provided by the School of Mathematics, this is a one year (full time) taught M.Sc. in High Performance Computing.
+Provided by the School of Mathematics at Trinity College Dublin, this programme is a one year, full-time taught Master's in High Performance Computing.

 Course Details